Tuscany 2027

 “Signing up for Tuscany was a huge leap outside my comfort zone — but I landed in very comfortable surroundings and enjoyed the added comfort of being surrounded by other writers struggling through the same process.
 I felt stretched and spoiled at the same time.
 All in all, I’m glad I went.
 It was definitely worth the risk.”

 “We felt safe to share our stories, to give ourselves permission to open up and bare our souls.
 To laugh, to cry, to be held by the loving support of others.
-Back in February a small voice inside of me encouraged me to take the risk and go on this Retreat.
-Was it worth it?
-It was the best thing that I have done for many years.
 Al has a healing presence, he offers a safe place where we can be transported off this planet for a while and return a different person with the motivation to work towards and achieve our souls’ desire.
 I found Love and Freedom.”

 “Our Captain, Dear Captain,